RyanLamansky/dotnet-webassembly/README.md

 Everything on this list will be fixed before 1.0 is published.

-* The following section types are not supported by the compiler: Data.
 * The following export types are not supported by the compiler: Table, Global.
 * The following import types are not supported: Global, Memory, Table.
 * Offsets reported in exceptions are mostly wrong, reflecting the position of the reader at the time of the exception rather than the start of the bad bytes.